ylm-py/docs/docs/Object-Storage/technical-description.md

 * every data stored has additional 3 times redundancy
 * no additional backup is performed
 * bandwidth is limited and regularily adjusted.
 Limit should be at least 10 MByte/s (=80 Mbit/s)
+* max. upload size is 200 MB for larger files please user multipart upload (which most tools support out of the box)
-* max. chunksize is 5 MB
+* max.
+100 buckets per customer